Home ownership may be the biggest investment you’ll ever make, so it’s important to do your homework and take your time.

 Currently, mortgage loan insurance is only available for homes under $1 million.
-For a purchase price of $500,000 or less, the minimum down payment is 5 per cent.
-For purchases above $500,000, the minimum down payment is 5 per cent for the first $500,000 and 10 per cent for the remaining portion.
+For a purchase price of $500,000 or less, the minimum down payment is 5%.
+For purchases above $500,000, the minimum down payment is 5% for the first $500,000 and 10% for the remaining portion.

-Additionally, as of January 1, 2018, borrowers with a 20 per cent down payment or more, will need to prove that they can afford payments based on the greater of the Bank of Canada’s five-year benchmark rate or their contract mortgage rate plus two percentage points.
+For uninsured mortgages (i.e. with a 20 per cent down payment or more), borrowers will need to prove that they can afford payments based on the greater of the Bank of Canada’s five-year benchmark rate or their contract mortgage rate plus two percentage points.<.p>

 Renewing Your Mortgage

 Mortgage contracts have a set term and when that term is over, you’ll have the opportunity to renew and refinance your mortgage contract (or pay it off).

 If your existing mortgage is with a federally-regulated financial institution (such as a bank), they are required to mail you a renewal notice at least 21 days prior to the end of your term.
 This is your opportunity to shop around for the mortgage that best suits you.

 Breaking Your Mortgage Contract and Understanding Prepayment Charges